rust-lang/cargo/src/doc/src/reference/unstable.md

 * `cargo:token` - Uses Cargo's config and `credentials.toml` to store the token (default).
 * `cargo:wincred` - Uses the Windows Credential Manager to store the token.
 * `cargo:macos-keychain` - Uses the macOS Keychain to store the token.
-* `cargo:basic` - A basic authenticator is a process that returns a token on stdout.
+* `cargo:token-from-stdout <command>` - Launch a subprocess that returns a token on stdout.
 Newlines will be trimmed.
 The process inherits the user's stdin and stderr.
   It should exit 0 on success, and nonzero on error.

   With this form, [`cargo login`] and [`cargo logout`] are not supported and return an error if used.